Berkeley-CS195/sp23/assignments/h195-proj2.md

 The topic can be, broadly, anything that you are interested in as long as it has a computing component and a society component.

-For example, I could choose to design a discussion around FOSS (free and open-source software), covering its history and sustainability in capitalism.
-If you're uncertain whether a topic would be a good fit, please ask!

 Some of the things that you shared at the beginning of the term in response to the question "What do you want to get out of this course?" might be good starting points.